ostpol/BirdNET-Pi-x86_64/README.md

 * Localization supported

 ## Requirements
-* A device with running an x86_64 OS.
+* A device running Debian in x86_64.
 * Some kind of audio input (RTSP stream, microphone)

 ## Installation